mwinteringham/restful-booker-platform/README.md

 ## Requirements
 RBP is currently known to work with the following requirements:

-### Production
-- Docker 17.12.0
-- Docker Compose 1.18.0

 ### Development
 - JDK 1.8
 - Maven 3.3.9
-- Node 6.10.3
+- Node 8.11.2
 - NPM 3.3.9

 ## Installation

 ### Production
-You will require Docker and Docker-compose to run RBP in production mode (as in none of the APIs running standalone).
-The following steps will guide you to getting setup:
+You will require Java SDK 1.6, Maven and Node/Npm installed and available in your terminal to run RBP.
+To get started follow these instructions:

 1. Clone/Download the repository
 2. Navigate into the restful-booker-platform root folder